digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 kustomization/flux-system True  Applied revision: main/1d69... main/1d69c...
 False
 ```

-In case you need to perform some troubleshooting or see what Flux CD is doing, you can access the logs via:
+In case you need to perform some troubleshooting or see what Flux CD is doing, you can access the logs by running the following command:

 ```shell
 flux logs